devtron-labs/devtron/docs/user-guide/global-configurations/external-links.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/external-tools/external-links-welcome.png)

 3. Select **Add Link**.
-4. On the `Add Link` page, select the external link which you want to link to your application from Webpage.
+4. On the `Add Link` page, select the external link (e.g. Grafana) which you want to link to your application from Webpage.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/external-links/external-add-link.png)